dereuromark/cakephp-ide-helper/docs/Annotations.md

 ?>
 ```
 The `!` would prevent the entity annotation to be replaced.

+### Auto collecting variables
+The IdeHelper can by default auto collect template variables and add them to the list above.
+Set `'IdeHelper.autoCollect'` to false to disable this.
+It defaults to `'mixed'` where the type cannot be guessed/detected.
+You can also set it to an empty string here if you want to rather add a type manually yourself afterwards.

 ### Preemptive annotating
 Using Configure key `'IdeHelper.preemptive'` set to `true` you can be a bit more preemptive in annotations.